-SWEAP uses two instruments - the Solar Probe Cup (SPC) and the Solar Probe Analyzers (SPAN) - to gather the measurements of the coronal and solar wind plasma needed to meet SPP and SWEAP science objectives.
+SWEAP uses two instruments - the Solar Probe Cup (SPC) and the Solar Probe Analyzers (SPAN) - to gather the measurements of the coronal and solar wind plasma needed to meet PSP and SWEAP science objectives.

 SPC is a Faraday Cup (FC) that looks directly at the Sun and measures ion and electron fluxes and flow angles as a function of energy.
 A small strut places SPC at the edge of the spacecraft heat shield.